Developer3027/Developer3027/README.md

 ![Screenshot_20221014_005759](https://user-images.githubusercontent.com/44660994/195765729-f57e9f8a-0ec9-4b81-8050-e56ee4e238fc.png)

 I am a Navy vet and I love sailing.
 I never get to do it.
 I have fallen in love with a few sailboat building channels.
 This project focuses on Salt and Tar but is part of the bigger picture.
 It is a concept that will include several such sites grouped into one, much like hermit plus.
+I am currently building with Amplify.
+You can get an idea from my [portfolio](https://github.com/Developer3027/mason-roberts) as the salt and tar concept is there.
+The project is set up on [GitLab](https://gitlab.com/swabbie/salt-and-oak)

 ## Erudition